ricardo-camilo-programador-frontend-web/ricardo-camilo-programador-frontend-web/README.md

       width: 100%;
     ">
       <h3>
-        I will be highlighting the latest projects in which I actively participated in the development of the front:
+        I will be highlighting the latest projects in which I actively participated, and remember, in the development of the front:
       </h3>
       <ul>
         <li>